The mirror conjecture for minuscule flag varieties: Introduction

 \begin{theorem}[Theorem~\ref{t:Dmodule-mirror}] Suppose $P^\vee$ is minuscule.
 The geometric crystal $\aD$-module $\BK_{(G,P)}$ and the quantum cohomology $\aD$-module $\cQ^{G^\vee/P^\vee}$ for $G^\vee/P^\vee$ are isomorphic. \end{theorem} For $G^\vee/P^\vee$ a projective space $\P^n$ the result is well-known~\cite{Givental:equivariant-GW,Katz:exp-sums-diff-eq}.
 The homological mirror symmetry version is established in~\cite{Abouzaid:hms-toric,FLTZ:T-duality-mirror-toric}.
 Our approach gives an original perspective in terms of hyper-Kloosterman sheaves studied in SGA4$\frac12$~\cite{Deligne:SGA4h}.

 For $G^\vee/P^\vee$ a Grassmanian $\mathrm{Gr}(k,n)$, the result is already new.
-Partial results are obtained by Marsh-Rietsch~\cite{Marsh-Rietsch:B-model-Grassmannians}, notably a canonical injection of $\cQ^{G^\vee/P^\vee}$ into $\BK_{(G,P)}$, who establish as a consequence a conjecture of Batyrev--Ciocan-Fontanine--Kim--VanStraten~\cite[Conj.~5.2.3]{BCKS:conifold}.
-Our Theorem~\ref{tintro:Dmodule-mirror} is stronger, indeed it establishes the conjecture of~\cite[\S3]{Marsh-Rietsch:B-model-Grassmannians} that the canonical injection is bijective, and thereby also another conjecture of Batyrev--Ciocan-Fontanine--Kim--VanStraten~\cite[Conj.~5.1.1]{BCKS:acta}.
+Partial results are obtained by Marsh--Rietsch~\cite{Marsh-Rietsch:B-model-Grassmannians}, notably a canonical injection of $\cQ^{G^\vee/P^\vee}$ into $\BK_{(G,P)}$, who establish as a consequence a conjecture of Batyrev--Ciocan-Fontanine--Kim--Van Straten~\cite[Conj.5.2.3]{BCKS:conifold}.
+Our Theorem~\ref{tintro:Dmodule-mirror} is stronger.
+Indeed, it establishes the conjecture of~\cite[\S3]{Marsh-Rietsch:B-model-Grassmannians} that the canonical injection is bijective, and thereby also another conjecture of Batyrev--Ciocan-Fontanine--Kim--Van Straten~\cite[Conj.5.1.1]{BCKS:acta}.